Miniature-Distributed-System/Worker-Unit/algorithm/README.md

 ## Creating and Adding Custom Algorithms

 Creating custom algorithms for worker/compute unit has a set method and rules to be followed.
 These rules are made as easy and understandable by this guide.
-The `example.cpp` and `example.hpp` give us an idea of how to strcuture our code.
+The `example.cpp` and `example.hpp` give us an idea of base structure of code.
+We need to build our algorithm on top of this structure.
-Algorithms have two stages:-
+Algorithms have been divided into:-
-1. Split stage
+1. Split Stage
 2. Aggrigate Stage.